transfem-org/TransFish/README.md

 - When editing the config file, please don't fill out the settings at the bottom.
 They're designed *only* for managed hosting, not self hosting.
 Those settings are much better off being set in Calckey's control panel.
 - Port 3000 (used in the default config) might be already used on your server for something else.
 To find an open port for Calckey, run `for p in $(seq 3000 4000); do ss -tlnH | tr -s ' ' | cut -d" " -sf4 | grep -q "${p}$" || echo "${p}"; done | head -n 1`
+- I'd recommend you use a S3 Bucket/CDN for Object Storage, especially if you use Docker.
 - I'd ***strongly*** recommend against using CloudFlare, but if you do, make sure to turn code minification off.
 - For push notifications, run `npx web-push generate-vapid-keys`, the put the public and private keys into Control Panel > General > ServiceWorker.
 - For translations, make a [DeepL](https://deepl.com) account and generate an API key, then put it into Control Panel > General > DeepL Translation.